radical-cybertools/radical.saga/docs/source/usage/adaptors.rst

 (``container_method``) for that adaptor.

 Note that at this point, the task container implementation does not yet know what *adaptor class* instance to use for the bulk operations.
+For that purpose, it will inspect

 :todo: Needs completion after generic bulk ops are fixed.